jallendev/CS4273OCR/README.md

 - The second additional field is the top left y coordinate of the bounding box
 - The third additional field is the bottom right x coordinate of the bounding box
 - The fourth additional field is the bottom right y coordinate of the bounding box

+## Future Work
+Needs to be able to run on Windows (possibly by changing the pdf2image library to a different library?) <br>
+Needs to be able to create a template with a GUI <br>
+Needs to be able to detect and correct for skewing in the PDFs